klipperdev/klipper/src/Klipper/Component/ImporterDatabase/README.md

 Klipper Importer Database Component
 ===================================

-The Importer Database component is a base to build an importation connector for SQL database compatible with Doctrine DBAL.
+The Importer Database component is a base to build an importation pipeline for SQL database compatible with Doctrine DBAL.

 Resources